laristra/portage/README.md

   We wrap some features of either one of these packages.
 If you would like to run with OpenMP or TBB threads, then you _must_ use Thrust.

-portage provides wrappers for a few third-party mesh types.
+Portage provides wrappers for a few third-party mesh types.
 Building support for these is _optional_:

 - [Jali](http://github.com/lanl/jali):